radixdlt/fullstack-dapp-example/packages/content/src/quests/markdown/GetStuff/en/8-NEEDXRD-2-3.md

 **THORSwap**
-If you have crypto, THORSwap is a quick and easy bridge to buy XRD with BTC, ETH, and many more.
+If you already have crypto in a wallet, THORSwap is a quick and easy bridge to buy XRD with BTC, ETH, or many more.